Skip to main content

 4. Select your plan name and click on the Plan and Investment Notice button.

 If you have a Fidelity account, or do not have either a Fidelity OR TIAA account, you can access the notice online at TIAA.org/performance and enter Plan Number 101160.
-You’ll be able to access the Fee Disclosure by clicking on Plan & Investment Notice.
+You’ll be able to access the Fee Disclosure and SAR document by clicking on Plan & Investment Notice.